fermmm/EasierUI/README.md

 You can add the Rect Transform Extended component to any UI GameObject to practice and understand what this tool can do, but don't reference it from code and don't use it in production, because it's slow.

-Your final code should use the following methods that will be added to the RectTransform (extension methods):
+Your final code should use the following methods that are added to the RectTransform (extension methods):

 ```csharp
 yourRectTransform.GetPosition()